-Last Tuesday at the Xfinity Center in Mansfield, Massachsetts, Lana Del Rey was perfection on two legs.
+Last Tuesday at the Xfinity Center in Mansfield, Massachsetts, Lana Del Rey was perfection, if only for a fleeting 70 minutes.

-The show was short (like an hour fifteen) but it was dense and packed with amazing.
+The show was short but it was dense and packed with amazing.

 She did a bunch of classics like “Cola,” “Born to Die,” the OG “Summertime Sadness,” and “Video Games,” plus new stuff (like the title track) from last year’s Ultraviolence.
 (Which hit Number One, by the way.)

 The crowd was mostly teenage and college aged girls, although there were some “old” people in their mid-twenties, like me.
 Lots of flowers in the hair.
 Lots of flowy dresses that look like a cross between 40s glamour and 60s fab.
 Like Lana herself, in white.